-Sometimes knowledge doesn’t prevent you from doing something really stupid, if you choose to ignore what you know and should be well aware of.
+Sometimes knowledge doesn't prevent you from doing something really stupid, if you choose to ignore what you know but should be well aware of.

 Rain And Retching

 Last week it constantly rained around here, so I hopped on our stationary bike to do my cardio and went for a 36 minute HIIT regime: warm-up, 4 minutes 200W, 3 minutes 150W etc.